 You can use the same soaking method noted above.
 However, if you use soap, you will need to rinse it off.

 - A couple of respondents use a mixture of apple cider vinegar and water.
 Apple cider vinegar can help reduce irritation to seasonal allergies.
+[See more below about using tea, as an alternative.]

 - Lemon juice and water